Analyzing Rollins (ROL) and Frontdoor (FTDR)

-Rollins (NYSE:ROL) and Frontdoor (NASDAQ:FTDR) are both construction companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their risk, earnings, analyst recommendations, dividends, valuation, profitability and institutional ownership.
+Rollins (NYSE:ROL) and Frontdoor (NASDAQ:FTDR) are both construction companies, but which is the better investment?
+We will contrast the two companies based on the strength of their dividends, valuation, profitability, institutional ownership, risk, analyst recommendations and earnings.

-This table compares Rollins and Frontdoor’s gross revenue, earnings per share and valuation.
+This table compares Rollins and Frontdoor’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue